 It can be difficult to appeal to these secret agents due to their purpose-driven approach to shopping.
 But if you manage to deduce the mission driving them, you’ll find it’s a cinch to convert them into paying customers.

 To better capture this market, be sure to look at what your competitors are doing, or any needs that aren’t presently being fulfilled by the market.
 You’ll find that if you can fulfil the agent’s needs better than anyone else in the market, it’s a cinch to turn them into loyal knights.

 5. The Wandering Ghost

 You’re not even sure this customer exists.
-Your balance sheet sure isn’t providing any evidence to the contrary.
 The only hints to their presence come in mysterious signs - traffic numbers with no action or purchase, charged ad click-throughs without any sales, views on your social media posts without any likes or comments.